stackimpact/stackimpact-go/README.md

 *The use of programmatic profiling is optional.*

 Programmatic profiling is suitable for repeating code, such as request or event handlers.
 By default, the agent starts and stops profiling automatically.
-In order to make sure the agent profiles the most relevant execution intervals, the `agent.Profile()` method can be used.
+In order to make sure the agent profiles the most relevant execution intervals, the following methods can be used.
+In addition to more precise profiling, timing information will also be reported for the profiled spans.

 ```go
 // Use this method to instruct the agent to start and stop